mambroset/COverlap-a-Fiji-co-localization-toolset/README.md

 5. Each time one image is processed, files are added to your Results folder:
 	- the appended Results table is saved as a YourImagesFolder_Results.xls file,
 	- two types of verification images or each sample analyzed are created:
-		- one YourSample_VisualizationMIP.jpg displaying the location of the ROI in red, as well as red circles around colocalization events,
+		- one YourSample_VisualizationMIP.jpg displaying the location of the ROI in red, as well as red circles around co-localization events,
-		- one YourSample_VisualizationComposite.tif image, a z-stack with 3 binary channels: two (red and green) for your marker segmentations and one (blue) for the colocalization events (so that any colocalization that has been detected by the script will be conveniently shown in white through the superposition of the 3 channels, see step 4 illustration).
+		- one YourSample_VisualizationComposite.tif image, a z-stack with 3 binary channels: two (red and green) for your marker segmentations and one (blue) for the co-localization events (so that any co-localization that has been detected by the script will be conveniently shown in white through the superposition of the 3 channels, see step 4 illustration).
 	-  a set of 3D ROIs of colocalizing objects is also saved (see step 4).

 6. When all images are analyzed, the log window displays an "Analysis completed!" message and the YourImagesFolder_DetectionParameters.txt file is appended with the date and time of the end of the analysis.